Porsha Williams On ‘RHOA’ Betrayal: Is She Sending Phaedra A Message Through Ad?

 Porsha Williams may have thought that Phaedra Parks had her back on The Real Housewives of Atlanta reunion, as Phaedra had told her that Kandi Burruss had tried to drug her to have sex with her.
 Kandi kept denying the accusations, but Parks supposedly fed Williams lies about her former friend.
 Williams apparently didn’t realize that she was being used, so when she put the pieces together during the reunion, she broke down.
 Williams even put Phaedra on the spot, asking her about the accusations.

-According to a new Instagram post, Porsha Williams is now speaking out after the reunion special but she isn’t saying something directly to her Real Housewives of Atlanta co-stars.
-Instead, Porsha is sharing a post about a weight loss product and she’s promoting the idea of getting rid of toxic waste.
+According to a new Instagram post, Porsha Williams is now speaking out after the reunion special, but she isn’t saying something directly to her Real Housewives of Atlanta co-stars.
+Instead, Porsha is sharing a post about a weight loss product, and she’s promoting the idea of getting rid of toxic waste.
 And maybe this is a clear message to her former friend, Phaedra.

 Kandi Burruss May Sue Phaedra Parks & Porsha Williams https://t.co/bfvyLzPxw6 pic.twitter.com/1WATrY0EwZ